Neighbourhoods on Gabriola

 Here’s the colour key, by name, of the organized neighbourhoods currently on our map.

-Within the Gabriola Climate-12 project, the importance of small neighbourhoods came up repeatedly; in the context of food and water security, transportation, fire safety, emergency response, health and well-being, and more.
-Connected neighbourhoods can be one of Gabriola’s key approaches to our adaptation to the climate crisis.
+Within the Gabriola Climate-12 project, the importance of small connected neighbourhoods has come up repeatedly.
+When focusing on food and water security, transportation, fire safety, emergency response, or health and well-being connected neighbourhoods can be one of Gabriola’s key approaches to our adaptation to the climate crisis.

-The Neighbourhoods initiative started in September 2024 with the “Gabr’hoods” event at the Community Hall.
-At the event, several neighbourhood representatives spoke about how their neighbourhood events and activities created resilience and prepared them for emergencies.
-At the event, a large map of the island was taped onto the floor and people gathered in their neighbourhood area to discuss next steps.
+The initiative started in May 2024 with the “Gabr’hoods” event at the Community Hall.
+Neighbourhood representatives spoke about how their neighbourhood events and activities created resilience and prepared them for emergencies.
+A large map of the island was taped onto the floor and people gathered in their neighbourhood area to discuss next steps.
+GNN has formed from those initial meetings.

 Participants emphasized that neighbourhoods, where people know and support each other, are key to surviving disasters like forest fires and earthquakes, or even lesser impacts like a snow dump or extended power outage.

-The Climate-12 Neighbourhood Team is focused on neighbourhood group formation and building communication channels.
+The GNN is focused on neighbourhood group formation and building communication channels.
 The formation of neighbourhood groups is essential before other kinds of services and supports can be utilized.
 So far, about 20 neighbourhood groups have self-organized on Gabriola, and there’s an opportunity for many more.

 • Connect with organized neighbourhoods and their primary contact(s), providing support and information.